lucioleandro/businessframe/README.md

 With this project is possible to teach about:

-- Junction between object-oriented and functional paradigm to solve problems
+- Junction between object-oriented and functional paradigm to solve problems.

 - MVC architecture.